3MC syndrome

 What is 3MC syndrome?

-This rare disease is a genetic syndrome, the exact prevalence of which is unknown.
+3MC syndrome is a rare genetic syndrome, the exact prevalence of which is unknown.

 The syndrome as named combines four previously separately identified and named disorders, Mingarelli, Malpuech, Michels, and Carnevale, which are now known collectively as 3MC.